Healthcare Marketing Mistakes To Avoid

 No CRM Integration.

 A website that generates 100 new appointment requests a day would be amazing, right?
 But, how do you know what percentage of online appointment requests are kept or cancelled if the data isn’t connected with the operating system?
-Integrating or connecting your operating system with the website and call tracking systems will allow for better visibility into which marketing channels are delivering true results.
+Integrating or connecting your operating system with the website, CRM and call tracking systems will allow for better visibility into which marketing channels are delivering true results.

 Ignoring Negative Reviews.